About training less than full time

 Supernumerary funding

 This means that there may be restrictions in the areas where you can work as an LTFT trainee.
-Supernumerary funding is most likely to be available for those who need flexible training at short notice, for example those in ill-health, and those with dependents who suddenly need increased care.
+Supernumerary funding is most likely to be available for those who need flexible training at short notice, for example those in ill-health, and those with dependants who suddenly need increased care.

 Supernumerary funded slots allow you to be funded to work in a training post that best meets your training needs, if funding is available.